 Real democracy occurs when the decisions actually reflect the will of the majority of those affected, while protecting the rights of all minorities; when there is no Political Gap between the will of the people and the actions of the culture.

-Real democracy, like a table, is supported by vital four legs.
-The four essential legs are court enforced freedom of speech and of publication; allowing everyone to vote, an easy way for citizens to put issues on the public agenda - generally known as an initiative process, and severing money from governmental decisions.
+Real democracy, like a table, is supported by four vital legs.
+They are Court enforced freedom of speech and of publication; everyone votes, an easy way for citizens to make or remove laws / put issues on the public agenda - generally known as an initiative process, and severing money from governmental decisions.

 Facade or rhetorical democracy ("Democrafacade?") is when one of these critical legs is missing, is skipped, or when one or more of the legs is short or weak.
 As we will examine, just as there are tricky battle maneuvers, elections and other vital democracy components can have loopholes that make the appearance of democracy a dangerous facade.